nspotrepka/566/README.md

-# Mario
+# MARIO

-**Mario** is a research project exploring the relationships between music and art through deep learning.
+**MARIO** is a research project exploring the relationships between music and art through deep learning.

 ## Setup